preciousbata/cardiovascular_predictor_ui/README.md

 ### get_it

-**Package description:** The `get_it` package is a simple service locator for Dart and Flutter projects.
+**Package Description:** The `get_it` package is a simple service locator for Dart and Flutter projects.
 It allows for the easy management of dependency injection and provides a way to locate and retrieve instances of registered services or objects.

 **Usage:**